 The Turlock Unified School District is a unified district and is governed by a seven member Board of Trustees, with the first election of Trustees by Trustee areas held November 2013.

-TUSD continues to work on the Choose Civility Initiative, which the District has expanded throughout the community through the use of signage, business partnerships, collaboration with the City of Turlock, Turlock Chamber of Commerce, and Stanislaus County Office of Education, along with other forms of media.
-The District will host the TUSD Festival on the Green ~ Celebrating Character, Music, and the Performing Arts at Pitman High School on Saturday, March 15, 2014 in partnership with the community and business within the City of Turlock.
+Civility remains a vital part of TUSD's culture--a culture that has expanded throughout the community with local businesses, the City of Turlock, CSU, Stanislaus, and the Stanislaus County Office of Education.
+TUSD will once again host the TUSD Festival on the Green ~ Celebrating Character, Music, and the Performing Arts at Pitman High School on Saturday, March 19, 2016 in partnership with Turlock's Education Foundation, the community, and the City of Turlock.

-All Turlock school sites are on a traditional schedule.
-Over 2000 TUSD employees provide excellent learning opportunities to the 13,896 students.
+All Turlock school sites remain on a traditional schedule.
+Over 2,000 TUSD employees provide meaningful learning opportunities to our 13,896 students.
 The District includes nine elementary sites, one middle school and one junior high school, two large comprehensive high schools, one continuation high school, and one K-12 charter school.
 Class sizes average 24 students in grades transitional kindergarten through third.
 Class sizes for grades 4‐12 average approximately 32 students.
-In addition, the District has one of the largest adult school programs in the Central Valley.
+Additionally, the District has one of the largest adult school programs in the Central Valley.

 Walnut Elementary Education Center (2012), Pitman High School (2007), Dutcher Middle School (2005), and Dutcher Elementary School (2002) have been recognized as California Distinguished Schools.
 The District API for 2011‐12 is 780, a growth of 8 from the base of 772.
 Special programs include State Preschool programs at 2 elementary school campuses and Head Start programs at 4 elementary school campuses, and Set for Success (0‐5) serving students and families throughout the district.
 Curriculum options include a Charter School, a No Excuses University Program, a Transitional Kindergarten Program, Extended Day Kindergarten, a Two-Way Spanish Immersion Academy, Special Education Programs, a Math/Science Magnet Program, a Performing Arts Magnet, AVID Programs, ROP Programs, At-Risk and Credit Recovery on-line programs , a Bridge Program, a STEM Program, GATE and AP classes.
 A few of the many extra‐ and co-curricular options include NJROTC, athletics, music, performing arts, speech and debate, robotics, clubs and student leadership activities.
 The District offers up-to-date technology to our students and staff through the newly-implemented 21st Century Technology Plan.